 Strasbourg is a beautiful city, the Alsace region’s capital, the headquarters of the European Parliament, and a World Heritage Site by UNESCO.
 Undoubtedly, an essential visit on your trip through the Alsace.

 Strasbourg is a city that surprised us very much.
-Honestly, we hadn’t sought much information about the city and spent less time than it deserved.
+Honestly, we hadn’t much information about the city and spent less time than Strasbourg deserved.

-We took a tour of the Strasbourg Cathedral area and realized that we had saved very little time for this city.
+We took a tour of the Strasbourg Cathedral area and realized we had saved little time for this city.